georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 Be careful not to remove part of a sequence.
 It is OK to remove the whole sequence including the sequence number and all parameters.
 It is OK to cut and paste a whole sequence and then change the parameters.
 The sequence number value are ignored but they must be there.
 The sequence is executed from top to bottom.

-Note a desktop shortcut may be created to run the program in folder build-MotorQT_threaded-Desktop-Debug.
-The executable file is called MotorQT_threaded.